 Gina has an undergraduate degree in Biochemistry from the University of Toronto, and a Ph.D. in Psychology from the University of Waterloo.
 After postdoctoral work at the University of California San Diego she became an Associate Professor at California State University San Marcos.
 Gina moved to Victoria University of Wellington in 2007, and is director of the Cognitive and Affective Neuroscience Laboratory and an Associate Professor/Reader.
 Her research has been funded by the Marsden Fund; Ministry of Business, Innovation and Employment (MBIE); National Institute of Mental Health (US); and the Neurological Foundation (NZ).

 You can view Gina’s staff profile on the Victoria University of Wellington website here.

 |Michael Tooley, PhD.

 Michael has been working in the Cognitive and Affective Neuroscience Lab since 2008.
 He recently completed his PhD, which examined emotion regulation and vulnerability to depression.
 He was particularly interested in psychophysiological and electrophysiological markers of vulnerability and their relationship to cognitive and emotional processes.
 Michael now works as a neuroscience lab technician, and a teaching fellow for the Cognitive and Behavioural Neuroscience Masters program at VUW.

-Amy Maddock (née Walsh) was a member of The Cognitive and Affective Neuroscience lab while completing her Masters in Cognitive and Behavioural Neuroscience in 2009 – 2010.
-After living in the UK for the past few years she has come back to the CAN lab to complete her PhD, researching how motivation and reward can improve people’s ability to ignore emotional distractions.
+Amy Walsh was a member of The Cognitive and Affective Neuroscience lab while completing her Masters in Cognitive and Behavioural Neuroscience in 2009 – 2010.
+After living in the UK for a few years she came back to the CAN lab to complete her PhD, researching how motivation and reward can improve people’s ability to ignore emotional distractions.